Island Life – Part 2 – Birds & Mammals

 The wood was full of bird song, although spotting the birds themselves wasn’t that easy.
 To start with there seemed to be loads of different birds singing, but they almost always turned out to be Blue Tits.
 I’d no idea Blue Tits had such a variety of songs!

 Eventually of course we did manage to differentiate some other bird species.
-Chris has one of those apps that will identify bird songs for you and it picked up a song thrush although we didn’t actually see it.
-One of the few songs we can both recognise is the chiffchaff and they were also obliging enough to pose for photos, although this one didn’t look too happy about it.
+We had one of those apps that will identify bird songs for you and it picked up a song thrush although we didn’t actually see it.
+One of the few songs I can recognise is the chiffchaff but sadly it wasn’t obliging enough to pose for photos,

 Blackbirds, robins, goldfinches and of course woodpigeons could also be heard singing their socks off.
 The surprising highlight of the vocals though was an owl calling – neither of us have ever heard one calling in broad daylight like that.
 Sadly we didn’t see the owl, but we were really lucky to get a good view of a buzzard.